AbdullahVanlioglu/abdullahvanlioglu.github.io/_pages/motivation.md

 Before dreaming of the Galactic Empire, I knew it would require seizing two core objectives: power and a comprehensive plan.

 The first part was cheap.
-When I awakened as an Undead in a lovely graveyard, I wasn't aware anything about the world.
+When I awakened as an Undead in a lovely graveyard, I wasn't aware anything about the world.<br>
 But to gain power, I educated myself in Magic, Shadows and Fire.

-However, the second part — the plan — is the real struggle.
+However, the second part — the plan — is the real struggle.<br>
-Do I really look like a guy with a plan?
+Do I really look like a guy with a plan?<br>
 I'm a dog chasing cars.
 I wouldn't know what to do with one if I caught it!

-So, lets leave fate to the dices.
+So, lets leave fate to the dices.<br>
 In true probabilistic fashion, for every crossroad in my destiny — **I roll.**

 But make no mistake: